Are You a Sugar Fiend?

 Break the Cycle

-Craving sugar isn’t a death sentence, there are a few things you can do.
+Even if you’re having big-time sugar cravings and things feel hopeless, there are still a few things you can do that can make a huge difference.
 Everyone is different, so some methods may work better for some.
 Taking the first step is the most important part.

 One of the biggest things to remember if you are struggling with cravings is that you are not alone and that every time you attempt to quit sugar, you get better at it.